LosLebos/LosLebos/README.md

-Hi iam Benedikt,

-Freelancing VBA Developer from western Germany with a focus on Business Processes and Finance Softwar.
+Freelancing VBA Developer from western Germany with a focus on Business Processes and Finance Software.

-www.bheeg.de/